ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 ![Screenshot of Ghidra showing ACIPCRTIDevice::stateDump]({static}/images/m1-bt-statedump.png)

-However, at this point in time, it is not 100% clear exactly what a lot of these RTI-related structures do, and it eventually becomes easier to supplement static analysis with dynamic analysis.
+However, although this code may give the names of fields in a structure, it is not 100% clear exactly what these RTI-related structures are used for, and it eventually becomes easier to supplement static analysis with dynamic analysis.

 # Switching to tracing and dynamic analysis